Awards: Open Call to the RDS Craft Awards – 2025

 Questions: For questions about content, please follow the link to the organisation involved in hosting the event.

-The deadline is the 15th of July.
+The deadline for applications is the 16th of February, 2025.

-For more information, visit their website – http://www.artksp.be/IPTB24.html
+For more information, visit their website – https://www.ewe.network/european-wool-day-2025

 Disclaimer for Feltmakers Ireland Blog